FRAUD RESOURCE CENTER

 • Scammers exploit veterans in financial duress by offering cash upfront in exchange for (much higher) future disability or pension payments.

 • Con artists attempt to charge veterans for access to their service records or for government forms.
 Veterans can get this material for free from the Department of Veterans Affairs (VA) or the National Archives.

 In another benefits scheme, unscrupulous advisers sell older veterans on plans to boost their pensions by investing in financial products that make it appear they have fewer assets.
 The advisers often do not warn veterans that the moves could disqualify them from other government help, including Medicaid, and strictly limit their access to their money.

 Other scams are examples of “affinity fraud,” in which crooks pose as veterans, or representatives of organizations that support them, to gain access and trust.
-Nearly 80 percent of veterans surveyed in a 2017 AARP study reported being targeted by scams related to their service.
+For example:

-- Crooks pretending to be from Tricare, the health care program for military personnel and retirees and their families, contact beneficiaries offering them COVID-19 test kits.
+• Crooks pretending to be from Tricare, the health care program for military personnel and retirees and their families, contact beneficiaries offering them COVID-related services.
 It's another ploy to steal personal or financial data.